runpod/docs/docs/hub/overview.md

 ### For enterprises and teams

-Enterprises and teams can accelerate their development cycle by using pre-built repos instead of creating everything from scratch.
+Enterprises and teams can accelerate their development cycle by using preconfigured repos instead of creating everything from scratch.
 The Hub reduces infrastructure complexity by providing standardized deployment configurations, allowing technical teams to focus on their core business logic rather than spending time configuring infrastructure and dependencies.

 ## Join the community